TomasSirotek/AuthAPI/README.md

 <!-- GETTING STARTED -->

 ## Features for updated

-- [x] Refresh token needs better generation and testing
+- [x] Refresh token verifies token but return just another jwt token with the same time of 15:00 minutes
 - [x] Docker compose up has only mssql need to run api separately
 - [x] Date formatting is kinda yuk could use different format like unixTimeStamp or properer one